oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

     * OPTIONAL.
 The confirmation method can be used to verify the holder binding of the Verifiable Presentation.
 See [@!RFC7800] for more information.
 * `type`
     * REQUIRED.
 The type of the Verifiable Credential, e.g., `IdentityCredential`.
+The claims belonging to the type can be contained in different components of the VC-SD-JWT, e.g., SD-JWT or Disclosures.
 * `status`
     * OPTIONAL.
 The information on how to read the status of the Verifiable Credential.
 See TBD for more information.